bitrise-io/devcenter/_articles/en/reviews/deploying-your-middleman-website-with-bitrise-draft.md

 Once the setup is finished, commit and push your changes.

-## 4. Connect your repository with Bitrise
+## Connecting your repository with Bitrise

 To connect your repository with Bitrise, visit the [Bitrise](https://www.bitrise.io/) site.
 You need to sign in with your Bitrise account, or sign up if you don't have one yet.